 Power User Tasks Menu

-The Power User Tasks Menu, also called the Power User Menu or Win-X Menu, gives the user access to a subset of advanced Windows features.
-It was first introduced as part of Windows 8, and is also included in Windows 10 with updated options and features.
+The Power User Tasks Menu, also called the power user menu, provides quick access to essential Windows features.
+It was first introduced as part of Windows 8.
+In Windows 10, it includes updated options and features.

-Why should I use the Power User Task Menu?
+Why should I use the Power User Tasks Menu?

 There are several features on this menu which can be difficult to find using the conventional Start menu.
-Microsoft has stated that this design choice may prevent an inexperienced user from stumbling upon the Power Users Menu by accident.
+Microsoft has stated that this design choice may prevent an inexperienced user from stumbling upon the menu by accident.
 For example, it reduces the chance that a user will unintentionally delete their hard disk partition (in Disk Management) or disable their System Protection (under System).

-Warning: Some of the features accessible from the Power User Tasks Menu can cause system instability or loss of data if used incorrectly.
-Before making changes to your system configuration, back up all your important data!
+Some features accessible from the Power User Tasks Menu can cause system instability or loss of data if used incorrectly.
+Before making changes to your system configuration, back up all your important data.
 Always make sure you know exactly what you're doing before making changes to your system.

 How to open the Power User Tasks Menu

 To open the menu, move your mouse cursor to the bottom-left corner of the screen (the Start menu icon) and right-click.
-You can also open the menu by typing Win+X (holding down the Windows key and pressing X on the keyboard).
+You can also open the menu by pressing Windows key+X.

-After pressing Win+X, the Power User Tasks Menu appears at the bottom left of your screen.
+After pressing Windows key+X, the Power User Tasks Menu appears at the bottom left of your screen.
 Below is a close-up of the entire contents of the menu.